Kitware/trame/CONTRIBUTING.md

-## Contributing to Trame
+## Contributing to trame

-First off, thank you for considering contributing to Trame.
-It’s people like you that make Trame such a great tool.
+First off, thank you for considering contributing to trame.
+It’s people like you that make trame such a great tool.

 ## Support
-For help and support in using Trame, please visit our forum [here](https://discourse.paraview.org)
+For help and support in using trame, please visit our forum [here](https://discourse.paraview.org)

 ## Issues, bugs, and feature requests
 Open a new issues [here](https://github.com/Kitware/trame/issues/new/choose) to bring something to our attention.

 ## Development
-We recommend this workflow when working on Trame
+We recommend this workflow when working on trame

 1. Fork and clone this repository (instructions [here](https://help.github.com/articles/fork-a-repo/))